 Treatment frequency also depends on the drug, how advanced your cancer is and how your body responds.
 In general, you may receive treatment daily, weekly or monthly.
 Some targeted therapies are delivered in cycles that involve a period of treatment and then a period of rest.

 How to Prepare for Targeted Therapy

 Preparing for targeted therapy varies depending on the type of drug administration.
-As noted previously, oral treatments can be taken at home, but IV therapy must take place in a hospital or other medical facility, for example.
+As noted previously, oral treatments can be taken at home, but IV therapy must occur in a hospital or other medical facility.

 You typically do not need to take precautions at home to protect loved ones while you’re undergoing targeted therapy.
-Unlike chemotherapy, which may result in drug waste in bodily fluids, such as urine, vomit and sweat, targeted therapies generally don’t pose a threat to caregivers and household members.
+Unlike chemotherapy, which may result in drug waste in bodily fluids, such as urine, vomit and sweat, targeted therapies don’t harm caregivers and household members.

 Common Questions Associated With Targeted Therapies

 - How is targeted therapy different from chemotherapy and immunotherapy?

 - Is targeted therapy an FDA-approved treatment for mesothelioma?

 Yes, the two targeted therapy drugs approved to treat mesothelioma include Yervoy (ipilimumab) and Opdivo (nivolumab).
 They’re in a class of immunotherapy medications known as monoclonal antibodies.